OpenDSA/OpenDSA/RST/source/Glossary.rst

       constant number of inputs.
 It could be a gross under-estimate of the truth.

+   max heap
+      A :term:`heap` where every node has a key value greater than its children.
+As a consequence, the node with maximum key value is at the root.

    member
    members
       In set notation, this is another term for elements.